drbp-kcd/drbp-kcd.github.io/_pages/about.md

 ### Teaching and Academic Service

-Alongside teaching and research, I have served as **Head of the Department of Mathematics** from August 2022 to January 2025, as an IT Coordinator and as a member of institutional quality assurance committees.
+Alongside teaching and research, I have served as Head of the Department of Mathematics, as an IT Coordinator and as a member of institutional quality assurance committees and in other administrative and academic committees.
 I also served as Organizing Secretary of an international conference in 2020.

-My computational toolkit includes Python, MATLAB, SageMath, Mathematica, Maple and LaTeX.
+My computational toolkit includes SciLab, Maxima, Python, MATLAB, SageMath, Mathematica, Maple.

 [Teaching](/teaching/) · [Talks](/talks/) ·
 [Curriculum Vitae](/cv/)